 1:30pm to 3:30pm

-Please Join Berkeley Law Faculty at the Center for Law, Energy & the Environment in honoring the 2014 recipients of the Berkeley Law Certificate of Specialization in Environmental Law and Certificate of Specialization in Energy & Clean Technology Law.
+Berkeley Law Faculty, Staff & Students came together to honor the 2014 recipients of the Berkeley Law Certificate of Specialization in Environmental Law and Certificate of Specialization in Energy & Clean Technology Law.

 Monday, April 14, 2014